|Nutritional Guidelines (per serving)|

 |Total Carbohydrate 22g||8%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Though it is traditionally a little spicy, I tone it down for my kids.
+Though it is traditionally a little spicy, you tone it down for the kids.
 You could just as easily add more dry red chilies to make a 'hotter' version of my recipe.
-I serve Kori Ghassi with 'Fat rice' (a special thicker grained rice used by Mangaloreans) - 'Fat rice' soaks up more gravy so it is the perfect accompaniment to a curry.
-I often add my Mum's Tomato Chutney (recipe below) to the mix as I feel the tart flavors of the relish are a great compliment to the flavors of the Kori Ghassi.
+Serve Kori Ghassi with 'fat rice' (a special thicker grained rice used by Mangaloreans) - 'fat rice' soaks up more gravy so it is the perfect accompaniment to a curry.
+Adding a tart tomato chutney a great compliment to the flavors of the Kori Ghassi.
 Kachumbar salad also goes well with Kori Ghassi.
-Traditionally Kori Ghassi would be served with 'Fat rice', Roti or Neer Dosa
+Traditionally Kori Ghassi would be served with 'fat rice', Roti or Neer Dosa

 - 1 kg chicken thigh fillet, cut into 2" cubes

 - 3 large onions chopped fine

 - 1/2 teaspoon fenugreek seeds

 - 4 tablespoons vegetable/canola/sunflower cooking oil

 - 1 walnut-sized ball of tamarind (soaked in hot water and pulp removed)

 Dry roast the dry red chilies on a hot pan, stirring frequently, till they turn slightly darker and begin to release their aroma.
 Take off and keep aside.